 Enjoying a Japanese bath is a unique cultural experience.
-For first timers, it may be a little intimidating, but once you get used to it, the Japanese bath often becomes an addiction; relaxing, healing, and regenerating its followers.
+For first timers, it may seem a little intimidating, but honestly it's not and once you get used to it, the Japanese bath often becomes an addiction; relaxing, healing, and regenerating its followers.
 Below is a general outline of the layout of a sample bath (either hot spring or not), a simple how to bathe guide, and some tips.
 Learning a few pointers will help you navigate the watery world of the Japanese bath smoothly.

 The entrance to baths is often marked by a "noren" curtain; blue for male and red for female.
 Most baths require you to take off your shoes or slippers before entering.
 Sometimes accommodations switch baths - the bath that is for men in the evening may be for women the next morning, so confirm the correct one before entering.